The difference between cacao and cocoa is not always straightforward to many folks.

 But first, it’s important to see the differences in terminology as used in the chocolate industry.

-To some scholars, manufacturers, and labels, the words cacao and cocoa are the same thing.
-Just spelled differently and can be used interchangeably.
+To some scholars, manufacturers, and labels, the words cacao and cocoa are the same thing just spelled differently and can be used interchangeably.

-Meanwhile, in the United States, especially with the rise in vegan and natural diet, the difference between cacao and cocoa has widened.
-Cacao refers to raw materials, that is, the tree, its pod, and raw beans (or beans roasted at low temperatures).
+However, in the United States, especially with the rise in vegan and natural diet, the difference between cacao and cocoa is not just semantics.
+In this class,Cacao refers to raw materials, that is, the tree, its pod, and raw beans (or beans roasted at low temperatures).
 Cocoa is the product after roasting the bean, especially cocoa powder and cocoa butter.

 That’s the difference adopted in this article.
 But to get an even clearer picture, you might want to know how cacao is processed.